tolitius/lasync/README.md

 # Limited Async

-An executor service (a.k.a. smart pool of threads) that is backed by a [LimitedQueue](https://github.com/tolitius/lasync/blob/master/src/java/LimitedQueue.java).
+An executor service (a.k.a. smart pool of threads) that is backed by a [ArrayLimitedQueue](src/java/lasync/limitq/ArrayLimitedQueue.java) or [LinkedLimitedQueue](src/java/lasync/limitq/LinkedLimitedQueue.java).

 The purpose of this tiny library is to be able to block on ".submit" whenever the q task limit is reached.
 Here is why..